13 January 2026

 Credit card debt

 One of the most common forms of debt in Australia comes from credit cards.
-As of June 2025, the Reserve Bank of Australia (RBA) reported that the total credit and charge card balances accruing interest from larger Australian card issuers was $19.7 billion, which is just over $200 million less than May but around $280 million more than at the same point last year.
+As of November 2025, the Reserve Bank of Australia (RBA) reported that the total credit and charge card balances accruing interest from larger Australian card issuers were $22.2 billion, which rose sharply from the $20.8 billion recorded in October.

-With over 12.15 million credit card accounts currently active in Australia, according to Finder, this would put the average debt accruing interest at $1,623, compared to the overall average of $3,496.
+With just under 12.30 million credit cards currently active in Australia, according to Finder, this would put the average debt accruing interest at $1,806, compared to the overall average of $3,624.

 However, as rates started to increase again in May 2022, we’ve seen a gradual rise in card balances garnering interest.
-The same trend can be seen in the value of personal card purchases, which hit a ten-year low of $15.5 billion in April 2020 as the pandemic set in but has since risen to an all-time high of $28.6 billion as of June 2025.
+The same trend can be seen in the value of personal card purchases, which fell through the floor to a ten-year low of $15.7 billion in April 2020 as the pandemic set in but has since risen to an all-time high of $29.9 billion in November 2025.

 This reflects a number of key factors: increased rates and heightened cost-of-living pressures are undoubtedly present, but people are simply not using cash as much anymore.
 The RBA revealed in 2023 that the number of cash payments fell from 32% of all transactions in 2019 to 16% in 2022.
 Although it was already declining, the drop-off in cash use has also partly been caused by the change in behaviours resulting from the COVID-19 pandemic.